towolf/towolf.github.com/docs/PsychDemos/ProceduralGaborDemo.markdown

 Typical results on a MacBookPro with Radeon X1600 under OS/X 10.4.11 are:
 Accuracy: Error wrt.
-Matlab reference code is 0.0005536900, i.e., about 1 part in 2000, equivalent to a perfect display on a gfx\-system with 11 bit DAC resolution.
-Note that errors scale with spatial frequency and absolute magnitude, so real\-world errors are usually smaller for typical stimuli.
+Matlab reference code is 0.0005536900, i.e., about 1 part in 2000, equivalent to a perfect display on a gfx-system with 11 bit DAC resolution.
+Note that errors scale with spatial frequency and absolute magnitude, so real-world errors are usually smaller for typical stimuli.
 This is just the error, given the settings hardcoded in this script.
 Typical speed is 2800 frames per second.